azziko/webpack-starter/README.md

-# webpack-starter-
-Webpack starter template I use as a project entry point
+#Webpack starter template I use as a project entry point.

+Includes:
+- React
+- Babel
+- Bootstrap
+- CSS and SCSS loaders
+- Dev, Prod

-Feel free to pull or fork if it satisfies your needs too
+> Feel free to pull or fork if it satisfies your needs too